 café bar grill

-This refurbished premises re-opened with a new layout at the end of March 2015 as a café bar and grill with real ale available from the separate bar.
+This refurbished premises re-opened with a new layout at the end of March 2015 as a café bar and grill.
 Seating is in the bar and in a refurbished courtyard and garden to the rear.
-The new lessees previously owned another pub in Beccles and have an excellent reputation for food and service.
 The restaurant and open-plan grill and food preparation area is at the rear of the pub and is accessed via the bar with private dining available upstairs.
+Under new ownership as of 21/08/23.

 The original pub is thought to date from the 17th century.